Answering Living Wage Questions in the B Impact Assessment

 3.1 Minimum wage higher than living wage

-On rare occasions, the legal minimum wage is higher than the living wage; though this depends on which benchmark is used to define the living wage.
+For a minority of locations, the legal minimum wage is higher than the living wage; though this depends on which benchmark is used to define the living wage.
 B Lab does not provide a list of these locations because it inevitably changes over time as a result of macroeconomic changes.
 Living wage benchmark providers are in a better position to provide the most up-to-date information.

 3.2 Collective bargaining agreements